KDonadio/Graco-Demo/README.md

   Press Speed Down and the Red LED will go off.
   Press Volume Up and the Blue LED will come on.
   Press Volume Down and the Blue LED will go off.
-  Press the Music button and music will play. f pressed while playing it will skip to the next song Currently there are three short song files but anything could be added here.
+  Press the Music button and music will play.
+If pressed while playing it will skip to the next song.
+Currently there are three short song files but anything could be added here.

 An Android App was created with MIT App Inventor and is included here as an APK file.